FrontFin/mesh-ios-sdk/README.md

     onExit: onExit)
 ```

-The parameter `useSecureOnDeviceStorag`  can be used to enable connected accounts storage in the keychain (disabled by default):
+The parameter `useSecureOnDeviceStorage`  can be used to enable connected accounts storage in the keychain (disabled by default):

 ```swift
 let settings = LinkSettings(useSecureOnDeviceStorage: true)